Five Panoramic Train Routes In Switzerland

 Trains are probably the most comfortable way to travel across Switzerland.
 Their routes go through the long tunnels, picturesque mountain chains, and over sparkling rivers.
 SUISSEPIC reviewed 5 train routes to enjoy Swiss landscapes.

 Glacier Express is the oldest and most famous Swiss scenic train.
 It goes from Zermatt (Valais) through the Rhone and Rhine valleys to St. Moritz (Graubunden), and back.
 It travels across 291 km of tracks and 291 bridges.
 The journey runs over the Landwasser Viaduct, through 91 tunnels, across picturesque landscapes of Brig, Andrematt and Chur.

 Glacier Express is probably the slowest train in the world.
 Its one-way trip lasts 8 hours.
 Meals are served during the trip, which you can enjoy watching the landscapes through large panoramic windows.
 Be prepared with your camera and breathe deeply.
 Glacier express operates during the whole year.

-Route: St. Moritz – Filisur – Tiefencastel – Thusis – Chur – Andermatt – Brig – Visp – Zermatt
+St. Moritz – Filisur – Tiefencastel – Thusis – Chur – Andermatt – Brig – Visp – Zermatt

 Tickets are available at the website of Glacier Express